tlerias/code_sample_animated_box/README.md

 a working CSS Animation component.
 Though a simple and short animation, there were many moving parts and so I was proud to be able to bring this design to life.

+This code has been altered to redact the company/person/persons it was built for

 [surprise box](https://imgur.com/a/2k6v0t9)